sohale/implisolid/README.md

 It also uses **adaptive subdivition** for smooth and perfect curved surfaces.
 These are achieved using relatively lower resolution meshes.

+* Performance:
-It uses "vectorised" numerical calulations to achieve higher speed by utilising Instruction Pipelining in modern CPUs.
+It uses "vectorised" numerical calulations (loop tiling, loop blocking for cache optimisation) to achieve higher speed by utilising Instruction Pipelining and L1/L2 caches in modern CPUs.
 This enables it to be useful on consumer and home computers.
 <!-- This enables it to be useful on consumer and home computers on browser without GPU.-->
+LLVM’s built-in CGO generates performant javascript, webassembly and native CPU code.
+Dynamic Programming is used to improve speed of graph algorithms.

 ImpliSolid use is not limited to browsers.
 It has implementations in C++, Python (native) and JavaScript.